proffapt/proffapt.github.io/blogs/setup-c-cpp-dev-env.md

 	<img width="533" alt="image" src="https://user-images.githubusercontent.com/86282911/199065183-33f31329-cb4d-48d9-9639-b9d65a1d7df7.png">

-	For windows users the command to run will be following, above works for Linux & MacOS only.
+	For Windows users, the command to run will be the following, the above works for Linux & MacOS only.

 	```sh
 	.\filename.exe